-Because medications like trazodone work by acting on brain chemistry, an abrupt stop to use of the medication can cause side effects.
-While considered distinct from drug withdrawal, the symptoms associated with antidepressant discontinuation are nonetheless real and should be done under medical supervision.
-A doctor will typically work with you to taper medication dosage over time in order safely transition off the drug and minimize any side effects experienced.
+Because medications like trazodone work by acting on brain chemistry, an abrupt removal of regular drug consumption can cause uncomfortable side effects.
+While considered distinct from drug withdrawal, the symptoms associated with antidepressant discontinuation are real and withdrawal should be attempted with medical supervision.
+A doctor typically works with patients to reduce dosage over time in order safely transition the patient off the drug and minimize the intensity of withdrawal side effects.

 Treatment for Drug Abuse at The Recovery Village